itsemadbattal/e-shopping/README.md

    1. Users can add products to liked products page by clicking on the heart icon.
    1. Users can scroll through the slider at the top of the page to view some static products.
    1. Users can sort products asc or desc.
-   1. Users can click on products to navigate to the corrosponding product details page.
+   1. Users can click on products which will trigger a navigation to the corrosponding product details page.

 1. Product Details Page: